utkarshtewari/Test-Payment-Service/README.md

 To achieve the above properties, it is important to have an asynchronous boundary, that can provide decoupling of services.
 There are tried and tested patterns for successfully building and maintaining complex distributed systems using Event Sourcing and Command Query Responsibility Segregation (CQRS).

-This subproject uses event driven architecture to decouple the services and uses Event Sourcing and Command Query Responsibility Segregation (CQRS) to achieve data consistency.

-This sample project introduced here revolves around a fictitious `Payment` execution application.
-Payments can be added for payment execution, stored, retrieved from Payments data store using RESTful API service.
-As changes happen for example payment is screened and accounts are updated for the payment amount, notifications are sent to interested services using messaging.

 ## Table of Contents
 * [Application Architecture](#application-architecture)
 * [Architecture Components](#architecture-components)